The Confident Eater

 Sound familiar?

-Having a child who doesn’t eat all the lovely, nutritious foods we are told they must have can be a real stress.
+A child who doesn’t eat all the lovely, nutritious foods we are told they must have can be a real stress.
 It can make a parent feel like they are failing in one of their core responsibilities.

-But do not fear, there are solutions!
+But do not fear, there are solutions.

-How you can make a difference for your fussy eater
+How you can make a difference

-Living with a picky eater can be like seeing rain every day, so let’s turn that around and find those rays of sunshine that create the rainbow!
+Living with a picky eater can be like seeing rain every day,

 There is a reason I am ‘The Confident Eater’.
-It was obvious to me, once I began working with families, that one of the core issues preventing parents supporting their child to eat more widely, was that they did not believe their child could both eat new foods and add them to the menu.
+It was obvious to me, once I began working with families, that one of the core issues preventing parents supporting their child to eat more widely, was that they did not believe their child could eat new foods and add them to the menu.

 Experience had showed them that most things they tried to do to improve the eating did not work, and their child was not taking steps forwards or was even going backwards in the eating sphere.